bingo619/ReadPapers-Help/index.md

 ## 1. Sci-Hub Help

-### When browsing papers from Safari, Chrome, or any other APPs that have a webview, you can start download them instantly by one click the "Open in Sci-Hub" action extension button.
+### When browsing papers from Safari, Chrome, or any other APPs that have a webview, you can start download them instantly by clicking the "Open in Sci-Hub" action extension button.

 ![1](/assets/1.jpg)